-- 36.1 As part of the approved Resolution Plan of the Holding Company there is waiver of interest/penal interest/interest on interest/ other penal charges on the delayed payments from the date of NPA till the implementation of the resolution plan by financial creditors.
-As the Financial creditors are yet to implement the approved Resolution Plan, interest etc. have not accrued to them.
-Accordingly, no provision for interest amounting to Rs.
-6,467.15 lakhs (March 31, 2020 Rs.
-4,409.36 lakhs) has been made as on March 31, 2021. - 36.2 In one of the subsidiary company Suratgarh bikaner toll road Company private Limited, there is a account with banks became NPA in terms of the original sanction due to delay in Commercial Operation Date (COD).
+36.1 As part of the approved Resolution Plan of the Holding Company there is waiver of interest/penal interest/interest on interest/ other penal charges on the delayed payments from the date of NPA till the implementation of the resolution plan by Working Capital Banks.
+As the Working Capital Banks are yet to implement the approved Resolution Plan and therefore interest etc. have

+Notes to the Consolidated Financial Statements for the year ended March 31, 2022

+36.2 In one of the subsidiary company, Suratgarh bikaner toll road Company private Limited, there is an account with banks that became NPA in terms of the original sanction due to delay in Commercial Operation Date (COD).
 A Resolution Plan under RBI guidelines has been submitted which is under consideration of the Banks/their financial advisor.
 Provision has been made for the finance costs during the year as per the said resolution plan.
 On acceptance of the resolution plan, the classification of term loan to long term/ current maturity, provision for claims, carriage ways of intangible assets etc. may undergo change.
 These will be accounted for on approval of Resolution Plan by the banks.